 If you’re close to reaching menopause but still have occasional vaginal bleeding, the average stripe is less than 5 mm thick.

-If you no longer experience any vaginal bleeding, the average stripe is between 8 and 11 mm.
-An endometrial stripe of 11 mm or more is considered to be thick at the postmenopausal stage.
+If you no longer experience any vaginal bleeding, an endometrial stripe above 4 mm or more is considered to be an indication for endometrial cancer.

 Unless you’re experiencing unusual symptoms, thick endometrial tissue generally isn’t a cause for concern.
 In some cases, a thick endometrial stripe may be a sign of: